plus3it/AMIgen6/README.md

-The scripts in this project are designed to ease the creation of LVM-enabled Enterprise Linux AMIs for use in AWS envrionments.
+The scripts in this project are designed to ease the creation of LVM-enabled Enterprise Linux 6 AMIs for use in AWS envrionments.
 It has been successfully tested with CentOS 6.x, Scientific Linux 6.x and Red Hat Enterprise Linux 6.x.
 It should work with other EL6-derived operating systems.
-No testing has been done for any of the EL7-base distributions (though I'm happy to help if you'd like to submit a pull-request so that this project's functionality can be so extended)
+If you are looking for similar functionality for Enterprise Linux 7 distributions, please see [AMIgen7](../../../AMIgen7.git).

 Please see the RHEL6 subdirectory for directions/scripts specifically required to leverage this solution for creating license-included RHEL6 AMIs.